 Why did the annual Chile inflation rate rise if the month was flat?

 The annual figure compares prices with a year earlier, so it depends on what dropped out of the twelve-month window as much as on the latest month.
-June a year ago saw prices fall, so a flat month this June still pushed the annual comparison higher, to its steepest reading since September 2025.
+June a year ago saw prices fall, so a flat June this year still pushed the annual comparison higher, to its steepest reading since September 2025.

 Does this make an interest-rate cut more or less likely?

 On balance it argues for patience rather than action.
-The soft month is reassuring, but with annual inflation moving away from target and the economy fragile, the central bank has little reason to rush, and most analysts expect it to hold for now.
+The soft month is reassuring, but with annual inflation moving away from target and the economy fragile, the bank has little reason to rush, and most analysts expect it to hold for now.

 How does this affect households and contracts in Chile?